MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 Post-doctoral researcher in computer science, in the [CLASH](https://www.cl.cam.ac.uk/research/clash/) group at the University of Cambrige.

-Before that, PhD student in the Inria/University of Nantes [Gallinette team](http://gallinette.inria.fr/), under the supervision of [Nicolas Tabareau](http://tabareau.fr).
+Before that, PhD candidate at Inria/University of Nantes in the [Gallinette team](http://gallinette.inria.fr/), under the supervision of [Nicolas Tabareau](http://tabareau.fr).
-Even before that, student in the [computer science department of the ENS de Lyon](http://www.ens-lyon.fr/DI/), and for a year in the [Mathematical Foundation of Computer Science master](https://www.ru.nl/courseguides/science/master/master-computing-science/specialisation-mfocs-0/) of the Radboud University Nijmegen.
+Even before that, studied at [computer science department of the ENS de Lyon](http://www.ens-lyon.fr/DI/).

-I work mainly around proof assistants, chiefly those based on type theory, and in particular [Coq](https://coq.inria.fr/).
+My main interests are type theory and proofs assistants, in particular [Coq](https://coq.inria.fr/).
-I am also fond of type theory in general, and especially of bidirectional typing.
+I am also quite fond of everything revolving around bidirectional typing.
-I mainly try to bridge the gap between complex, real-life implementations of proof assistants and their theoretic specifications, in particular in the framework of the [MetaCoq](https://metacoq.github.io/) project.
+One of the things I try and work towards is bridging the gap between complex, real-life implementations of proof assistants and their theoretic specifications, in particular in the framework of the [MetaCoq](https://metacoq.github.io/) project.

 ## Contact